 Take A Tour Of The City

 One of our favorite things about traveling is walking around a city in search for the best backdrop for a cute photo with our Babes.
-NOLA is filled with cute and historical spots.
+NOLA is filled with historical and ‘grammable spots.
 Get yourself a map of the city, get a streetcar pass and tour the French Quarter, Bywater, The Marigny, Mid City, The Garden District & Uptown.

 If you have a little bit more room in your budget, ask your hotel or host for their favorite tour company.